bonitoo-io/virtual-device/README.md

    * _Data Generator_ - generates primitive values of type Long, Double or String.
    * _Item_ - encapsulates the results of a Data Generator adding to them a label and a name, so that the item can be handled elsewhere.
    * _Sample_ - encapsulates a set of Items adding with them an MQTT topic and a timestamp of when they were generated.
-   * _Device_ - encapsulates a set of Samples, times the value updates and handles communication with the MQTT broker.
+   * _Device_ - encapsulates a set of Samples, schedules the value updates and handles communication with the MQTT broker.
    * _DeviceRunner_ - encapsulates a set of Devices, manages their threads and sets up the broker client.

 **Configurability**